TPedron/mini-crm/README.md

 ## Running the Application Using Docker

 1. Run `docker-compose build` to build the backend image.
-2. Run `docker-compose up -d` to bring the API up, accepting requests at `http://localhost:3001`.
+2. Run `docker-compose up -d` to bring the API up, accepting requests at `http://localhost:3000`.
-3. Run `CONTAINERID=$(docker ps -qf "name=web"); docker exec -it $CONTAINERID rake db:migrate;docker exec -it $CONTAINERID rake db:setup` to setup the database.
+3. Run `CONTAINERID=$(docker ps -qf "name=web"); docker exec -it $CONTAINERID rake db:migrate;docker exec -it $CONTAINERID rake db:setup;docker exec -it $CONTAINERID rake db:seed` to setup the database and add seeds.
+4. If you need to, enter the container using `CONTAINERID=$(docker ps -qf "name=web"); docker exec -it $CONTAINERID bash`

 ## API Docs